 The most recognizable type of insulation is the fluffy pink stuff you may have seen while venturing up into the attic to grab your Christmas decorations.
 This is fiberglass batt insulation, and is very common among homes in the greater St. Louis area.
 However, over time this insulation can deteriorate due to moisture damage, mold, accidental foot traffic, or improperly stored boxes.

 One of the first steps we take here at SmartHouse is carefully removing any damaged insulation.
 This provides a clean slate for your new insulation material to do its job properly.
 From there, we will install a combination of insulation materials to best suit the needs of your home, which can include:

 Spray foam insulation is used in strategic areas where cellulose and fiberglass insulation is less effective, like along the rim joists.

 Insulation may slow the heat transfer between the building materials that make up your home, but if there are any leaks throughout your home, that heat will find it!
 At SmartHouse, we almost always recommend air sealing your home in addition to insulation upgrades.

 We’re talking here about big leaks.
-While the small cracks around windows and door are intuitively troublesome, far more worrying are the massive leaks of air through structural components such as plumbing and flue chases, recessed lights, electrical penetrations, whole house fans and attic hatches.
-These ‘big’ leaks are hard for most homeowners to diagnose and fix and can be up to 20 times more wasteful than all of the minor and obvious leaks throughout a house.
+While the small cracks around windows and doors are intuitively troublesome, far more worrying are the massive leaks of air through structural components such as plumbing and flue chases, recessed lights, electrical penetrations, whole house fans and attic hatches.
+These ‘big’ leaks are hard for most homeowners to diagnose and fix, and can be up to 20 times more wasteful than all of the minor and obvious leaks throughout a house.